akshit614/Credit-card-Fraud-Detection/README.md

 # Steps in building this project

 ## Data importing
--Import the dataset from Kaggle
+- Import the dataset from Kaggle
 - Unzip the dataset and use it
 ## Steps in data preprocessing
 - Gaining insights and information about data